 Then around 3 months, our son started spitting up.
 A lot.
 (Read more about his story with reflux).

 His weight gain slowed down, but he was still growing so we were not too concerned.
-Elliot was now 23rd percentile for weight.
+He was now 23rd percentile for weight.
 Our doctor said to add some baby cereal to his milk, so we did that.

-Elliot kept growing, slowly, and reached 16 pounds by 7 months.
+Our son kept growing, slowly, and reached 16 pounds by 7 months.
 Not bad.
 (10th percentile)

-But then Elliot’s weight gain completely stalled.
+But then our son’s weight gain completely stalled.
 He wasn’t too into solid food, and wasn’t drinking enough breastmilk to compensate.
 He still spit up a little, which didn’t help with keeping his precious calories in him.
 He started crawling everywhere nonstop and he was a super active baby.
 He would spend hours pulling himself up to stand and squatting.
 He’s definitely got mama’s strong legs.

-No parent wan’ts to hear the words “Failure to Thrive” from their doctor.
+No parent wants to hear the words “Failure to Thrive” from their doctor.

-Elliot was a teeny tiny little thing, but thank goodness he was a happy little guy with lots of energy.
+Our son was a teeny tiny little thing, but thank goodness he was a happy little guy with lots of energy.
 When we went on vacation to Mexico City, a kid came up to us on the playground and said “chiquito pero peligroso” – small but dangerous. 🙂